Daniel Ivascyn

-Daniel John Ivascyn is an American investor and group chief investment officer for PIMCO.
+Daniel John Ivascyn (born September 8, 1969) is an American investor and group chief investment officer for PIMCO.

+Ivascyn was born in Oxford, Massachusetts on September 8, 1969.
 He holds a B.A. degree in economics from Occidental College and an M.B.A from the University of Chicago Booth School of Business.

+Ivascyn joined PIMCO in 1998 following stints with Bear Stearns, T. Rowe Price, and Fidelity Investments.
+He became CIO of PIMCO in 2014.